socketry/falcon-rails-examples/readme.md

 ### Prerequisites

 - Ruby (version specified in `.ruby-version`).
-- Redis server running on localhost.
+- Redis server running on localhost (required by the chat and job examples).
 - SQLite3 (for database).
+- Ollama with at least one installed model (required only by the Ollama example).

 ### Installation